meyburdj/concept_bot_filter/README.md

 the scaffolding method discussed above.
 An instructor making use of this prompt wold have to fill in their student's grade level and academic topic.
 This example prompt makes use of 10th grade and World History to reinforce the tone and context for the ultimate student question.
-However, it has been tested against a wide range of grades, academic topics, and associated questions.
+It has been tested against a wide range of grades, academic topics, and associated questions.
 Input and output guardrails have been included in the prompt to maintain the integrety of the context and create a safer chatbot experience.